 When a Veteran starts considering whether or not to file a VA Disability Claim, there are a lot of questions that he or she tends to ask.
-Over the last 10 years, the following are the 14 most common basic questions I am asked about when it comes to filing VA Disability Claims.
+Over the last 10 years, the following are the 14 most common basic questions I am asked about when it comes to filing Veterans Affairs Disability Claims.
+[Reprinted here with permission from Veterans Law Blog]

 1. What benefits do you get from a VA Disability claim?